ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### ECE 341
 - Algorithms
-- The other infamously brutal courses
+- The other infamously brutal course
 - Don't do this to yourself please
 &nbsp;